brgillis/Test_Reporting/README.md

 This job uses `pytest` to run all unit tests contained in the `tests/` directory of this project.
 If any of these tests fail, the job fails.

+### `install-test` Job

+This job tests that this project can be successfully installed via setuptools.

 ### `build` Job